Uptane Standard for Design and Implementation 2.1.0

 - Problems associated with OBD or UDS programming of ECUs, such as authentication of communications between ECUs.

-- Malicious mirrors of package repositories, which may substitute original packages with malicious packages with matching version numbers [MERCURY].
+- Malicious mirrors of package repositories, which could substitute original packages with malicious packages with matching version numbers [MERCURY].

 3.5.
 Design requirements